marty1912/bac_dat_analysis_scripts/README.md

 ## Analysis

+You can find the final analysis html output in the [releases](releases/) section.

 After you run ./merge_and_zip.sh you can do the analysis using the R markdown script an_final.Rmd.
 To create a html analysis file open it with R studio and press the knit button.